hramos/ReactNativeClass/README.md

 }
 ```

-You should now see a simple text box on screen that says "City Weather Temp" after saving.
+You should now see a simple text box on the screen that says "City Weather Temp" after saving.
 It does not look like much, but this will eventually show the data we want for each city.

 ## Using "props"